Sustainable Finance Disclosures Regulation (SFDR)

 Sustainable investment objective

-Our strategies seek to achieve long-term capital appreciation by investing in companies which both contribute to, and benefit from, sustainable development, achieving positive social and environmental sustainable outcomes.
+The sustainable investment objective of the strategies is to invest in companies which both contribute to, and benefit from, sustainable development, achieving positive social and environmental sustainable outcomes.

 The Prospectus for the First Sentier Investors Global Umbrella Fund plc includes the latest SFDR appendix disclosing the required pre-contractual information for the Stewart Investors Article 9 funds such as environmental and social objectives (including any alignment to EU taxonomy).

-Summary of sustainability objectives which apply to all strategies:
+Summary of sustainable investment objectives which apply to all strategies:

 Does this financial product have a sustainable investment objective?
 Yes